-Quasi-relativistic phases of matter, such as graphene~\cite{castroneto09,dassarma11}, transition metal dichalcogenides~\cite{manzelli17}, topological insulators~\cite{hasan10}, or Dirac and Weyl semimetals~\cite{armitage18}, have been widely explored over the past decade~\cite{nature14}.
+Quasirelativistic phases of matter, such as graphene~\cite{castroneto09,dassarma11}, transition metal dichalcogenides~\cite{manzelli17}, topological insulators~\cite{hasan10}, or Dirac and Weyl semimetals~\cite{armitage18}, have been widely explored over the past decade~\cite{nature14}.
 Their Hamiltonian resembles that of relativistic Dirac particles (with the Fermi velocity or the band gap playing the role of the speed of light or the Dirac mass).
-The continued interest in theses systems is, to a considerable part, due to possible applications in plasmonics~\cite{hwang07,ju11,grigorenko12,dipeitro13}.
-In this Letter, we point out that the Dirac plasmon frequency is sensitive to the equation of state and, in particular, shows quantum oscillations.
-Such effects are absent for the electron gas (which describes solids with parabolic bands), where they can only appear as higher-order corrections in the wavenumber ${\cal O}(q^2/\hbar^2)$~\cite{pines89}.
-Throughout the Letter, we focus on three-dimensional Dirac semimetals (where the single-particle dispersion is a linear function of momentum).
-For these systems, the theoretical study of plasmons is now a flourishing subfield~\cite{lv13,panfilov14,zhou15,hofmann15,pellegrino15,hofmann16,kotov16,song17,gorbar17a,gorbar17b,andolina18,kotov18,kozii18,chen19}, and first measurements of plasmons have recently been reported in optical studies~\cite{sushkov15,chen15,jenkins16,xu16,chanana18} and electron-loss spectroscopy~\cite{chiarello18}.
+The continued interest in theses systems is, to a considerable part, due to possible applications in plasmonics~\cite{wunsch06,hwang07,ju11,grigorenko12,dipeitro13}.
+In this paper, we point out that the Dirac plasmon frequency in three-dimensional semimetals (3DSM) is sensitive to the equation of state and, as one manifestation of this, shows quantum oscillations.
+By contrast, quantum oscillations or other interaction effects are absent for the electron gas (which describes solids with parabolic bands), where they only appear as higher-order corrections in the wavenumber ${\cal O}(q^2/\hbar^2)$~\cite{pines89}.
+Our main focus are three-dimensional gapless Dirac semimetals, for which the single-particle dispersion is a linear function of momentum.
+For these systems, the theoretical study of plasmons is a flourishing subfield~\cite{lv13,panfilov14,zhou15,hofmann15,pellegrino15,hofmann16,kotov16,song17,gorbar17a,gorbar17b,andolina18,kotov18,kozii18,chen19}, and first measurements of plasmons have recently been reported in optical studies~\cite{sushkov15,chen15,jenkins16,xu16,chanana18} and electron-loss spectroscopy~\cite{chiarello18}.